 2) FEES; PAYMENT.

 a) Fees.
 In consideration of the Services provided to Client by IRIS, Client agrees to compensate IRIS in accordance with the fee schedule set forth in the Services Agreement.
+Client acknowledges and accepts that IRIS will increase fees annually to offset price and wage increases at an amount defined within the Services Agreement.
+If no annual price increase is defined within the Services Agreement, Client agrees to an annual price increase of up to five percent (5%).
 Unless otherwise agreed in writing, any services performed by IRIS which are not included in the Services shall be billed to Client at IRIS’ standard hourly rates as in effect from time to time.
 The standard hourly rates as of the date hereof are set forth on Exhibit A attached hereto.

 b) Schedule.
 All undisputed fees will be due and payable in electronic form in advance of the provision of the Services.
 Payments made by ACH or credit card will be deducted from your designated account on the first business day of the month in which the Services are to be provided.